nezaj/web-bitelog/src/data/notes.md

+### 6/6/2021

+Averaged 2027cals last week, but only logged for 5/7 days.
+This is because I visited family in Boston for a big celebration on the weekend, and didn't bother to log.
+I indulged in BBQ and cake and definitely overdid it a bit.
+I realize I associate excess eating with family but it doesn't have to be this way.
+Next time I go to a family event I'll be more mindful about how I would normally eat and try to replicate that.

+For the rest of the days I ate really clean and consistent.
+A big motivator is that Stopa and I want to make our startup around getting people six packs.
+From my own attempts so far, I know for sure being consistent in making good eating choices would make the biggest difference for me.
+I could be better about exercise and sleep, but honestly, if I didn't indulge in the late night treats and the excess eating with friends / family I would have achieved this a long time ago.
+Doing this startup is extra motivation.

+Another thing that really helped this week is using a fasting timer app.
+The app I'm using itself isn't great, but what's nice is that it makes me more mindful each day when I start and stop eating.
+I start the timer after having my last planned calories for the day.
+On pressing the button, I'm making a comittment to not eat any more calories until the next morning.
+When I do press the button to begin the next day it feels rewarding.
+Now if I want to grab some food at night, I have a little added friction in that I must stop my timer.
+This alone has been pretty effective so far in not making indulge.
+I didn't even need to reach out for my SOS app.

+Workout wise it was a lighter week.
+2x BJJ/Lift and 1x Judo.
+No running.
+The less workouts was mostly due to us fleshing out the idea and prepping for our YC interview.
+Will still be pushing hard on YC stuff next week, but should be back to normal workout the week after.

+Overall ate clean during the week, didn't log during the weekend but that should be a one-off, next time will be more mindful about eating with family (although the damage wasn't too bad).
+Working on Consistent is definitely a big motivator for the six-pack so super excited for the upcoming weeks!

 ### 5/30/2021

 This week was an improvement over last week.
 Averaged 2345cals, 3x lifting, 2x BJJ/Jduo/Running.
 My calories were still over my target, but overall I felt much more stable this week.